cloudinary-training/cld-cli-intro/README.md

 ### Quality

-This example proivdes the transformation as a key/value assignment
+This example provides the transformation as a key/value assignment

 ```bash
 cld url robot.jpg quality=auto